alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/other-ways-make-export-declaration.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-## Get commercial software

-If you’re a larger company making export declarations regularly, you may want to buy commercial software to make your declarations instead of using NES.
+If you’re a larger company making export declarations regularly, you can buy commercial software to make your declarations via the Customs Handling Import and Export Freight (CHIEF) system .

 Search online for software suppliers.

 ## Develop your own software

-You can develop software that’s compatible with CHIEF, based on:
+You can also develop software that’s compatible with CHIEF, based on:

 - Electronic Data Interchange for Administration, Commerce and Transport (EDIFACT) messaging
 - XML

+^You may be able to use a simplified export procedure to [speed up the export process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).^

 Contact the CHIEF Operations Team for details.